 ELLE (2016) Director: Paul Verhoeven

-Okay, still wrong about this thing, that I can't pinpoint.
+Okay, there's still something wrong about this thing, that I can't pinpoint.
 It feels like, I can list the facts of Michele's life, for instance, she's divorced from a husband, Richard (Charles Berling) and he's still in love with her, but she's having an affair both with her business partner Anna's (Anna Consigny) husband Robert (Christian Berkel) while also flirting with a married neighbor, Patrick (Laurent Lafitte) and she does some strange behavior, for instance she has a couple different sexual-sorta escapades in her office, one that still seems pointless, and another which makes sense, but is still weird, and there's a son, Vincent (Jonas Bloquet) who she's annoyed at 'cause he lets his pregnant spouse Josie (Alice Isaaz) push around, and meanwhile there's a contentious relationship with the mother (Judith Magre), and the point I'm making is that, all these extra characters, and how she behaves towards them, they don't seem like they matter; like they're basically just introduced to be new suspects,-, or not even that, 'cause spoilers, she finds out who is behind her assaults and then begins a tenuous, eh, cat-and-mouse relationship game with him,... which is quite "The Night Porter" disturbing but it's close at times....
 These all seem like parts of something, but they don't come off as giving the character depth and mystery, as much as they are, things that pop up that the character now has to react to, and the big thing is how strange and disturbing this girl is that she reacts this way.
-I'm tempted to make a "Basic Instinct" and think of her as though if Katherine Trammel was a victim and not the assassin how she might've turned out, but...- (Sigh) It's the right genre, it's the right actress, it's the right-enough director, is the screenplay screwy?
+I'm tempted to make a "Basic Instinct" reference and think of her as though if Katherine Trammel was a victim and not the assassin how she might've turned out, but...- (Sigh) It's the right genre, it's the right actress, it's the right-enough director, is the screenplay screwy?
 That might make sense, his previous worst films were penned by Joe Esterhaus; it's not that bad, but who wrote this thing?

 David Birke, never heard of him, oh, it's based on a novel by Philippe Dijan?
 Never heard of that guy, what's he...- known for "Elle" and...-